HomeArtists

 Susanna and the Elders, by Artemisia Gentileschi, 1610.
 Source: Web Gallery of Art

-An unusual detail is seen in the casting of one elder as an appealing, handsome, younger man which brings new depth to the character of Susanna.
-In resisting his demand, she is not simply defending her honor for morality’s sake, she is also resisting potential sexual temptation, showing her willpower.
+An unusual detail is seen in casting one elder as an appealing, handsome, younger man, which brings new depth to Susanna’s character.
+She is not simply defending her honor for morality’s sake in resisting his demand.
+She is also resisting potential sexual temptation, showing her willpower.
 It is a portrayal of the innocence of women who are preyed upon and the unfairness of the gender roles.

 2. Judith Beheading Holofernes (1620)